jodev18/WristTrack/rootfw-5.x/docs/dokka/com.spazedog.lib.rootfw/-shell-stream/stream-id.md

 Return this stream's id

-Each new [ShellStream](index.md) get's an id.
+Each new [ShellStream](index.md) gets an id.
 This method will return the id of this stream